fictionalist/Lumina-Dummy-Data-Tool/README.md

 # ldd - Lumina Dummy Data Tool

-This is a Fork of the tool originally made by fictionalist that allows exporting and importing dummy data into MELTY BLOOD: TYPE LUMINA, which now works with the current update: `V1.46`.
+Tool that allows exporting and importing dummy data into MELTY BLOOD: TYPE LUMINA.
+Currently supports update `2024/05/23`/v1.46; **not guaranteed** to work with future updates.

 * Allows exporting the data from any of the five dummy slots into a readable text file.
 * Allows importing the data from a saved file into any of the five slots of the game.